 If that’s too long a wait and you’d like to switch to another insurer, one that handles new drivers better, we’ve got you covered.
 Check out our article, “Best Car Insurance Companies for New Drivers,” to find out if you can get a better deal.

-Can an insurer deny me insurance in a state risk pool?
+Can an insurer deny me coverage in a state risk pool?

 Generally, insurers can’t deny you a policy in a state risk pool.
 They voluntarily join the pool to offer insurance to high-risk customers.
 This means that, no matter how bad your record is, you should have a chance to get an auto policy.

-You should know that the rates that insurers in risk pools offer are usually very high.
+You should know that the premiums for drivers in risk pools are usually very high.
 This is something you should prepare for before you try and buy coverage as a high-risk driver.
 Non-standard insurers will also offer policies at similarly high rates.

 What if I can’t afford high-risk car insurance?